cpaynejohnson/express-movie-database/README.md

 # Getting Started

 Fork and clone this repository then run npm install to add the relevant dependencies.
-Run npm run test to seed the database and confirm tests pass.
+Run <code class="w3-codespan">npm run test</code> to seed the database and confirm tests pass.
 Finally, run server.js to run the express server and interact with the Routes using <a href="https://www.postman.com/">Postman</a>.

 # Contribution Guidelines